FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ## Explore shapes

-You can easily explore the topological data structure   *
+You can easily explore the topological data structure:

 ```python